 Aims and Objectives

-- To provide the technical and general knowledge necessary for competent fisheries management.
+- Provide the technical and general knowledge necessary for competent fisheries management.

 - To exchange and circulate information, ideas and practical experience on all matters relating to fisheries and their management.